-170 According to Owen Barfield, "...as the law now stands, Schelling could have sued Coleridge in respect of one or two pages in the Biographia Literaria."
-Barfield, What Coleridge Thought, 6.
+${171}$ According to Owen Barfield, "...as the law now stands, Schelling could have sued Coleridge in respect of one or two pages in the $Biographia\ Literaria$ ."
+Barfield, $What\ Coleridge\ Thought$ , 6.

-$^{^{171}}$ When asked about his influences by William James, Peirce pointed to "all stages of Schelling, but especially his Naturphilosophie."
+${172}$ When asked about his influences by William James, Peirce pointed to "all stages of Schelling, but especially his Naturphilosophie."
 See 2n2 above.

-172 Emerson referred to Schelling as a "hero."
+Emerson referred to Schelling as a "hero."
 See 14n58 above.

-173 Richards, The Romantic Conception of Life, 134, 514.
+Richards, The Romantic Conception of Life, 134, 514.

-174 Bowie, Schelling and Modern European Philosophy, 4.
+Bowie, Schelling and Modern European Philosophy, 4.

-175 Timothy Lenoir, "Generational Factors in the Origin of Romantische Naturphilosophie," Journal of the History of Biology, 57; Barry Gower, "Speculation in Physics: The History and Practice of Naturphilosophie," Studies in the History and Philosophy of Science, 320; Snow, Schelling and the End of Idealism, 67.
+&lt;sup>176 Timothy Lenoir, "Generational Factors in the Origin of Romantische Naturphilosophie," Journal of the History of Biology, 57; Barry Gower, "Speculation in Physics: The History and Practice of Naturphilosophie," Studies in the History and Philosophy of Science, 320; Snow, Schelling and the End of Idealism, 67.